January - February, 2015

 Only the fastest one is fed.

 Chasing builds up strength of the chicks and also encourages them to come closer to water.

 Constant begging for food drives adults mad and chicks several times a day are shouted at with frustration.

 Photographing Gentoo penguins and especially their chicks without a doubt was one of the best photographic experience in the Falkland islands.

-General information about wildlife photography in the Falkland Islands you'll find in our blog.
+More information about travel arrangements and wildlife photography in the Falkland Islands you'll find in our blog.

 If you have any queries or would like to leave a comment, please drop as an e-mail.
 We are always happy to hear from you.